nickkostov/bash/README.md

 git log --stat --> show statistics of the files with each commit

-git log --pretty=format: format the output of a git log command to display specific fields
+git log --prettry=fomat: format the output of a git log command to display specific fields check example

 man git-log --> local documentation on using the 'git log' command